Fuel

 })

-• FuelLog<type>: include the log type, it include log data, e.g data: TradeEventOutput, which is the type generated by the official codegen, along with other utility fields like logId and receiptIndex.
-Notice one type could have different logId if you log it in multiple places.
+• FuelLog<type>: includes the log type and log data, e.g., data: TradeEventOutput, which is the type generated by the official codegen, along with other utility fields like logId and receiptIndex.
+Note that one type could have different logId values if you log it in multiple places.

 • FuelContext: